Time is money. It might sound cliche but there’s a reason the phrase has stood the test of time-- it’s true.

 Virtually everyone these days has a smartphone.
 When you have teams working on various job sites, you need a way to keep track of where they are and what they’re doing.
 Mobile time tracking harnesses the power of the cloud and turns your employees’ mobile phones into tools for clocking in and out of work.

 Construction and field service businesses often have employees scattered far and wide.
-Cloud-based employee time tracking software means no matter where your employees are scheduled to report, they’ll have the ability to clock in and report their location and access their job site from the cloud.
+Cloud-based employee time tracking app means no matter where your employees are scheduled to report, they’ll have the ability to clock in and report their location and access their job site from the cloud.

 It also allows you to view their location in real-time and monitor what your workers are doing.
 Knowing what is going on at job sites can help you accurately gauge labor costs and find ways to work more efficiently.